scalajs-io/nodejs/README.md

 MEANS.js is componentized; allowing developers to use include just the features they want.
 Additionally, there are currently at least four development use cases for MEANS.js:

-* Building rich thin-client web frontends using AngularJS bindings only.
 * Building full MEAN stack applications using AngularJS and Node bindings.
+* Building rich thin-client web frontends using AngularJS bindings only (with any backend).
 * Building REST services using Node bindings only.
 * Building CLI applications using Node bindings only.